Advances in Molecular Spectroscopy

 Substituent Effects in Indigoid Compounds

-Spektroskopische Beobachtungen der Reaktionsweise elektronisch angeregter aromatischer Molekule in der Gasphase: Uber das Benzylradikal
+Spektroskopische Beobachtungen der Reaktionsweise elektronisch angeregter aromatischer Molekule in der Gasphase: t)ber das Benzylradikal

 Combination of the Rare Gas Continua